Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): A Typed Encoding of into Concurrent Processes

 \begin{definition}[From $\lamrsharfailunres$ into $\spi$: Expressions] Let $u$ be a name.
 The encoding $\piencodf{\cdot }_u: \lamrsharfailunres \rightarrow \spi$ is defined in \figref{fig:encfailunres}. \end{definition}

-Every (free) variable $x$ in a $\lamrsharfailunres$ expression becomes a name $x$ in its corresponding \spi process.
+Every (free) variable $x$ in an $\lamrsharfailunres$ expression becomes a name $x$ in its corresponding \spi process.
 As customary in encodings of $\lambda$ into $\pi$, we use a name $u$ to provide the behaviour of the encoded expression.
-In our case, $u$ is a non-deterministic session: the encoded expression can be effectively available or not; this is signaled by prefixes $u.\overline{\some}$ and $u.\overline{\none}$, respectively.
+In our case, $u$ is a non-deterministic session: the encoded expression can be effectively available or not; this is signalled by prefixes $u.\overline{\some}$ and $u.\overline{\none}$, respectively.

-We discuss the most salient aspects of the encoding in \figref{fig:encfailunres}. \begin{itemize} \item While linear variables are encoded exactly as in \cite{DBLP:conf/fscd/PaulusN021}, the encoding of an unrestricted variable $x[j]$, not treated in\cite{DBLP:conf/fscd/PaulusN021}, is much more interesting: it first connects to a server along channel $x$ via a request $ \outsev{\unvar{x}}{{x_i}}$ followed by a selection on $ {x}_i.l_{j}$, which takes the $j$-{th} branch.
+We discuss the most salient aspects of the encoding in \figref{fig:encfailunres}. \begin{itemize} \item While linear variables are encoded as in \cite{DBLP:conf/fscd/PaulusN021}, the encoding of an unrestricted variable $x[j]$, not treated in \cite{DBLP:conf/fscd/PaulusN021}, is much more interesting: it first connects to a server along channel $x$ via a request $ \outsev{\banged{x}}{{x_i}}$ followed by a selection on $ {x}_i.l_{j}$, which takes the $j$-{th} branch.

 \item The encoding of $\lambda x.
 M[\widetilde{x} \leftarrow x] $ confirms its behaviour first followed by the receiving of a channel $x$.
-The channel $x$ provides a linear channel $\linvar{x}$ and an unrestricted channel $\unvar{x}$ for dedicated substitutions of the linear and unrestricted bag components.
+The channel $x$ provides a linear channel $\linvar{x}$ and an unrestricted channel $\banged{x}$ for dedicated substitutions of the linear and unrestricted bag components.

-\item We encode $M\, (C \bagsep U)$ as a non-deterministic sum: an application involves a choice in the order in which the elements of $C$ are substituted. \item The encoding of $C \bagsep U$ synchronizes with the encoding of ${\lambda x .
+\item We encode $M\, (C \bagsep U)$ as a non-deterministic sum: an application involves a choice in the order in which the elements of $C$ are substituted. \item The encoding of $C \bagsep U$ synchronises with the encoding of ${\lambda x .
 M[\widetilde{x} \leftarrow x]}$.
-The channel $ \linvar{x}$ provides the linear behaviour of the bag $C$ while $\unvar{x}$ provides the behaviour of $U$; this is done by guarding the encoding of $U$ with a server connection such that every time a channel synchronizes with $!\unvar{x} (x_i)$ a fresh copy of $U$ is spawned.
+The channel $ \linvar{x}$ provides the linear behaviour of the bag $C$ while $\banged{x}$ provides the behaviour of $U$; this is done by guarding the encoding of $U$ with a server connection such that every time a channel synchronises with $!\banged{x} (x_i)$ a fresh copy of $U$ is spawned.